kiraum/jncie_doc_scraper/README.md

-# jncie_doc_scrapper
+# jncie_doc_scraper

-Just a document scrapper to download JNCIE (GilmoreGlobal) study materials, which was already reported to Juniper.
+Just a document scraper to download JNCIE (GilmoreGlobal) study materials, which was already reported to Juniper.

 ### Requirements